Skip to content

 At the end of each semester, students who have failed to earn credit for any courses are reviewed and aid must be recalculated based on their last date of attendance.
 Attendance must be demonstrated through the 60% point of the semester.
 Students who did not earn credit or students who did not complete 60% of the semester, may owe funds directly to Snow College that are due immediately.
 These funds will be returned to the Department of Education.

-Instructors must indicate the last day of attendance in an academically-related activity for each F grade they assign.
+Instructors must indicate the last day of attendance in an academically related activity for each F grade they assign.
 If it is determined that the failure to earn any credit for the semester was due to lack of attendance in classes, a federal aid return calculation must be performed.

 The Return of Title IV Funds Calculation includes all Federal Funds, Federal Pell Grant, Federal Direct Loans, Federal Parent Loans and Federal Supplemental Educational Opportunity Grant.
 Students have up to 30 days to challenge the return of federal aid due to a reported lack of attendance.
 Documentation must be provided, acceptable documentation is a graded test, graded quiz or graded paper within the semester in question.